Sciatica Nerve Pain Treatment in Bellevue, WA

 Chiropractic Diagnosis of Sciatica

 Chiropractors believe that limited movement in the spine can lead to pain.
-When you have sciatic pain, a chiropractor will carefully check your body and medical history to figure out what’s causing the pain.
-Chiropractic treatment is all about helping your body heal itself without using drugs or invasive procedures.
+When you have sciatic pain, we will carefully check your body and medical history to figure out what’s causing the pain.
+Chiropractic treatment is all about helping your body heal itself without using medications or invasive procedures.

 Heat and Cold Therapies in Sciatica treatment

-Chiropractors often use a mix of cold and heat therapy to quickly ease sciatica pain.
+We often use a mix of cold and heat therapy to quickly ease sciatica pain.
 Heat helps relax tight muscles, while cold therapy reduces inflammation.
-Your chiropractor will figure out the best way to use these therapies based on your needs.
+Our experienced chiropractors will figure out the best way to use these therapies based on your needs.

 Chiropractic Adjustment for Sciatica

-Chiropractors use gentle movements to guide a herniated disc back in place, taking pressure off the sciatic nerve.
+Dr. Wisman uses gentle movements to guide a herniated disc back in place, taking pressure off the sciatic nerve.
 These adjustments also help with stiff movement in the spine and fix misaligned discs.
-The chiropractor will use different techniques, from quick movements to gentle pressure, to move the lower back bones without putting pressure on the sciatic nerve.
+He will use different techniques, from quick movements to gentle pressure, to move the lower back bones without putting pressure on the sciatic nerve.
 This not only reduces pain but also improves nerve signals and movement.
 Chiropractic adjustments can also help with muscle spasms for long-lasting relief.

 Spinal Decompression

-As we age, our spinal discs can dry out and get thinner, causing pinched nerves and spine compression.
-Chiropractors use spinal decompression to relieve nerve compression causing sciatica pain.
+As we age, our spinal discs can dry out and get thinner, causing pinched nerves and spinal compression.
+We use spinal decompression to relieve nerve compression causing sciatica pain.
 This might involve techniques to stretch the spine and create more space between the bones, addressing the root issues causing sciatic pain.

 Simple Exercises: